 The Board is committed to the highest standards of integrity, honesty, ethical conduct, and accountability.
-District codes of conduct and codes of ethicsconflict of interest policies are intended to prevent or deter misconduct or wrongdoing.
+District codes of conduct and conflict of interest policies are intended to prevent or deter misconduct or wrongdoing.

 The Board expects employees and others who have serious and reasonable concerns with respect to misconduct or wrongdoing to come forward and voice those concerns.
 This Policy applies to trustees, senior executives, administrators, directors, and all other employees of the Board, as well as to all other stakeholders having an interest in the district, including suppliers, consultants, and contractors.

 Reports of misconduct or wrongdoing must be made in good faith, without malice or consideration of personal benefit, and when the person reporting has a reasonable basis to believe that the report is true.
-A report may be either an oral or written report made according to the regulations attached to this Policy.
+A report may be either an oral or written report made according to the Whistleblower Protection Regulation.

 Reportable activities do not include personnel actions taken in the course of conducting the District’s business where such matters are most appropriately addressed by reference to the applicable collective agreement.

 1410 - - District Code of Conduct Policy